I write about edge-dwellers, the Celtic word for the capacity to go back and forth between two worlds, the mystical and the physical.

 When H.D. moved from Britain to Switzerland she was already breaking away from the Imagist label, seeking new ways to deal with her creativity, inhibited by predominately male traditions and critics.
 Conflicted by her heterosexual and lesbian desires, she turned to Greek classics and myths, in hope of developing a cultural transformation.

-It was by Lake Geneva that the couple entered a ménage-à-trois with the painter Kenneth Macpherson who was passionately interested in films.
+By Lake Geneva the couple entered a ménage-à-trois with the painter Kenneth Macpherson who was passionately interested in films.
 This trio of enthusiastic inter-war intellectuals formed the famous Pool group to encourage new forms of films and literature.
 Their most famous production was the silent film Borderline, written and produced in Switzerland in 1930, along with its film journal Close Up.
 Borderline is a classic of early experimental cinema, daring in subject with its interracial love triangle.
 Paul Robeson, an African American and one of the most famous international cultural figures of the first half of the 20th century, stars in it alongside his wife and H.D.

 The Pool trio built a magnificent Bauhaus-style home that doubled as a film studio in La-Tour-de-Peilz, overlooking Lake Geneva.
 When I visited it a few years ago it seemed that the forgotten energy and excitement of these exceptionally talented people still existed within the ship-like white walls.